utkarshagoswami/ThrottlingSharepoint/ThrottlingSharepoint/ReadMe.txt

 - deleteFilesAfterCopying: Determines if the files are to be moved to a new destination or just copied.
 The value must be "yes" or "no".
 - maxRecordsToBeMoved: The maximum number of records to be processed for movement. if not specified, the default value is infinite.

+Place the config.json file wherever the .exe file is located.
+The three files containing logs, viz, working.json, failures.json and success.json will also be created at the same place.
+A sample config.json file can be found here: https://github.com/utkarshagoswami/ThrottlingSharepoint

 Algorithm:
 Do Sharepoint auth
 Do CRM Auth